8 Effective Core Exercises for Cerebral Palsy to Improve Balance and Stability in Children and Adults

 3. Crunches

-core exercises for cerebral palsy include crunches
+sit up or crunch core exercise for cerebral palsy

 4. Knees to Chest